• Skip to primary navigation

 A post about travel tips for Colombia would not be complete if I didn’t mention travel insurance.

-This is especially important if you plan on participating in extra adventurous activities.
+Travel insurance can be especially important if you plan on participating in adventurous activities.

-When you’re in an unfamiliar place, and you’re moving around a lot and trying lots of new things, you never know when something might go wrong.
+When you’re in an unfamiliar place, moving around a lot and trying lots of new things, you never know when something might go wrong.

-It’s better to be safe and have the insurance, then trying to figure out what to do if you happen to hurt yourself.
+It’s better to be safe and have the insurance, then trying to figure out what to do if you happen to hurt yourself in another country.

 If you’re wondering where to purchase travel insurance, I use World Nomads.